 offers to enjoy a fighting game, you probably would've been bored with the 90%

-of arcade fighting games back in the day.
+of fighting games back in the arcade days (and would've missed the entire point).
 Do you even play fighting games, bruh?

 current-gen fighting games (but you really should be putting most of your time into learning

 your characters, anyway).
 TEKKEN 7 is a fighting game built to last, a game meant